silnrsi/FDBP/en-US/Font_Naming.md

 title: Font Naming
 ---

-Fonts typically have two names by which they're identified: the internal font names that appear in application menus and the font filename. **These two names should be synchronized in a particular way.**
+Fonts typically have two names by which they're identified: the internal font name that appears in application menus and the font filename. **These two names should be synchronized in a particular way.**

 ## Internal font names